Our staff and trustees

 Our leadership team

-Our leadership team is responsible for setting our strategic direction and the day to day running of Gingerbread.
+Our leadership team is responsible for setting our strategic direction and the day-to-day running of Gingerbread.
 They make sure we do the best work possible to support single parent families.

 Vaila McClure, Head of Communications and Engagement